Avanade/UnitTestEx/README.md

     .Assert(new { id = "Abc", description = "A blue carrot" });
 ```

+Both the [_Isolated worker model_](https://learn.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide) and [_In-process model_](https://learn.microsoft.com/en-us/azure/azure-functions/functions-dotnet-class-library) are supported.

 <br/>

 ## Service Bus-trigger Azure Function

 As above, there is currently no easy means to integration (in-process) test Azure functions that rely on the [Azure Service Bus](https://azure.microsoft.com/en-us/services/service-bus/). _UnitTestEx_ looks to emulate by self-hosting the function, managing Dependency Injection (DI) configuration, and invocation of the specified method and verifies usage of the [`ServiceBusTriggerAttribute`](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger?tabs=csharp).

-The following is an [example](./tests/UnitTestEx.NUnit.Test/ServiceBusFunctionTest.cs) of invoking the function method directly passing in a `ServiceBusReceivedMessage` created using `test.CreateServiceBusMessageFromValue` (this creates a message as if coming from Service Bus).
+The following is an [example](./tests/UnitTestEx.NUnit.Test/ServiceBusFunctionTest.cs) of invoking the function method directly passing in a `ServiceBusReceivedMessage` created using `test.CreateServiceBusMessageFromValue` (this creates a message as if coming from Azure Service Bus).

 ``` csharp
 using var test = FunctionTester.Create<Startup>();